levchCode/TextPrep/README.md

 # TextPrep

-Make you own vocabulary exercises from texts
+This app lets you create vocabulary tests.